HanjiangHu/HanjiangHu.github.io/_pages/miscellaneous.md

 ## Hobbies and other interesting facts about myself:
 * I am a board game lover with a preference for strategic and logical ones.
-* I am trying to be multilingual, in both the speaking language and the programming language.
+* I mostly play classical music with the saxophone and learn to play jazz recently.
-* I mostly play classical music with saxophone and learn to play jazz music recently.
+* I am the main developer and maintainer of the website of [IRMV Lab](https://irmv-lab.github.io/).
+Eager to hear more suggestions on it :)